|

 U.S. Syndication Episode Guide

 The list numbers the US syndicated shows exactly as they appear on the Blair synopsis sheets handed out with the shows in the U.S. The order is essentially the Network 90 shows, shown in order interspersed with Series 3 shows (and two Series 2 shows), followed by Series 1 and 2 in order.
 As these are from Blair shows, Series 6 is not included.
 Unfortunately, the synopsis sheets don't provide complete sketch lists, just highlights.
-With that caveat, I could only find one discrepency with the original Canadian syndicated shows: according to the US synopsis, Indira is included in Midnight Video Special (60A-123C), but it didn't appear in the Canadian show to my knowledge.
+With that caveat, I could only find one discrepancy with the original Canadian syndicated shows: according to the US synopsis, Indira is included in Midnight Video Special (60A-123C), but it didn't appear in the Canadian show to my knowledge.

 Episodes are grouped according to minor differences on the sheets: 1-20 are numbered without the 'A' designation; starting at 41A, the pages have a different letterhead; starting at 109A, the letterhead changes back and there are no credits; the letterhead changes again at 131A.